 Other places of interest

-It is clearly visible from a viewing platform on the dam of Teteresvskoye water reservoir and from the hill near the Monument of Glory.
-The area is a popular summer resort place of people living in the city.
+You can see it from the viewing platform on the dam of Teteresvskoye water reservoir and from the hill near the Monument of Glory.
+In summer, the area is a popular resort place.
 2nd Kirovsky Street.

-Park of Culture and Rest named after Yuri Gagarin.
-The park is the most popular recreation area of locals.
+The Park of Culture and Rest named after Yuri Gagarin.
+This park is the most popular recreation area in Zhitomir.
 Created in the 19th century, the park covers an area of 36 hectares.
-More than 80 species of trees and shrubs are growing on the territory of the park.
+More than 80 species of trees and shrubs grow on its territory.
 Some of them were brought from all over the world.

 Filippov’s Mansion.
-This two-storey house built in the Baroque style in the southern outskirts of the city belonged to local notary, lawyer I. Filippov.
-Originally the house built in 1886 was made of wood.
+This two-storey house, built in the Baroque style in the southern outskirts of the city, belonged to the local notary, lawyer I. Filippov.
+Originally, the house, built in 1886, was made of wood.

-Gymnasium.
+The Gymnasium.
 The construction of gymnasium buildings began in 1862.
-For many years, it was the largest and most authoritative educational institution, not only of Zhitomir, but the whole Volhynia.
+For many years, it was the largest and most authoritative educational institution, not only in Zhitomir, but in Volhynia region.

-The complex of the buildings is fully preserved.
+This complex of buildings is completely preserved.
 Today, it is Zhitomir State University named after I. Franko.
 Bolshaya Berdichevskaya Street, 40.

-The city doesn’t have a lot of hotels.
-According to visitors’ reviews, the following hotels offer relatively good services.
+Zhitomir doesn’t have a lot of hotels.
+According to visitors’ reviews, the following hotels offer relatively good level of service.

 Hotel “Reikartz Zhitomir”.
-Business hotel of “Reikartz Hotels and Resorts” located in the historic and business center of the city, close to Sobornaya Square.
+This business hotel of “Reikartz Hotels and Resorts” is located in the historic and business center, close to Sobornaya Square.

 Hotel “Dodo”.
-New modern hotel of entertainment complex “Dodo” is located in the central part of Zhitomir.
+This new modern hotel of an entertainment complex “Dodo” is located in the central part of Zhitomir.
 The complex has a SPA-center offering a range of various health and restorative programs.

 Hotel “Gayki”.
-The modern restaurant and hotel complex located in the heart of Zhitomir.
+It is a modern restaurant and hotel complex located in the heart of Zhitomir.
 The hotel offers cozy double rooms and deluxe rooms.

 30 rooms with air conditioning.
 Free Wi-Fi on the territory of the hotel.
 It is forbidden to smoke on the territory of the hotel.
 There are special places for smoking.
 Noviy bulvar Street, 6.
 Phone: +380 67 430 58 08.